Akshay-Alex/Stargazing_VR/README.md

 # VRWorld
-My personal VR World project
+My personal VR World project.
+Currently this project simulates the night sky by taking data from the HYG Star Database.